DevUP-Solutions/devup-solutions.github.io/_posts/2022-08-22-apim-to-la-no-payload.markdown

 ---
 layout: post
 title: "Issue: Logic App recieves no payload from Api Management"
 date: 2022-08-22 10:00:00 +0200
 categories: logicapps issues
 tags: [API Management, Integration, Logic Apps, Issues]
-author: Mattias Lögdberg
+author: "Mattias Lögdberg"
 comments: true
 ---

 Our Logic Apps suddenly started to receive empty payloads from API Management after our APIM instance got the [July, 2022 release](https://github.com/Azure/API-Management/releases/tag/release-service-2022-07).
 We opened a ticket with Microsoft Support and found out the following:

 ### Issue
 When API Management forwards a message to the backend it does so when reaching the backend section of the policies.
-When this section starts there is a short period of time where APIM reads the request body.
-If APIM fails to read the entire body in this “short period” it will start to send chunked messages (performance improvement) to the backend service.
+When this section starts there is a short period of time where APIM reads the request body and if APIM is not done reading the body during this *period* it will (due to performance improvements) start sending chunked messages to the backend service.
+This is for most backend service a standard and good way, but since [Logic App trigger does not support chunking](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-handle-large-messages) this becomes a problem for us.
+Since the Logic App will start a run by the incoming request but since it dosen't support chunking the run will have a empty incoming payload.

 This can be detected when the receiving service starts to get requests with the header Transfer-Encoding: chunked.
-This is where it starts to be a problem if you have Logic Apps as the receiving service.
-[Logic App trigger does not support chunking](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-handle-large-messages), so it ends up triggering the run as expected but with an empty payload.

 Example output of the trigger action on Logic Apps, with the **Transfer-Encoding** header and no **body** property.
 {% highlight json %}